francesco-ubq/docker-compose-hyperdht-macos/README.md

 ## Root Cause

 Docker Desktop on macOS runs containers in a Linux VM with virtualized networking.
 UDX (the UDP transport layer used by HyperDHT) creates reliable streams over UDP that don't work correctly through the VM's virtual bridge network.
-Basic UDP (dgram) works fine cross-container — the issue is specific to UDX's protocol handling.
+Basic UDP (dgram) works fine cross-container — the issue is specific to UDX's protocol handling. - Assumption to be verified.
+Note IPV6 is disabled by default.